cloudera-labs/cloudera-deploy/README.md

 ## Cloud Providers

-For Azure and AWS infrastructure, the process is similar, and these parameters may likewise be overridden.
+For Azure and AWS infrastructure, the process is similar to CDP Public Cloud, and these parameters may likewise be overridden.

 For Google Cloud, we suggest you issue a _credentials file_, store it securely in your profile, and then reference that file as needed by a project's configuration, as this works best with both CLI and Ansible Gcloud interactions.